parttimehacker/new_pi_desktop/README.md

 # Laptop-based Image Copy and SSH Setup

-Flash the latest Raspberry Pi image to an SD card,  then update the mounted boot drive
+Flash the latest Raspberry Pi image to an SD card, then update the mounted boot drive.
 Download the Raspberry Pi Image Installer at https://www.raspberrypi.org/downloads/

 ```
 cd /Volumes/boot